Thanawas-Sirilertsathit/final_project/Proposal.md

 4. if group not has then you can successfully join in
 5. change faculty to advisor

+- evaluate project by rating score for other project that in prototype status [project table]

+1. give score rating
+2. save score rating to project table

 - log out

 Advisor